michaelssavage/plantbassd/posts/fresh-juice/of-paradise-records-18-10-21.md

 pic: "/fresh-juice/02_Of-Paradise-Records.jpg"
 bandcamp: "https://ofparadise.bandcamp.com/album/of-paradise-vol-4"
 postLink: "https://www.instagram.com/p/CVLBxqOjJih/"
-bio: "To celebrate 5 years of releases, Of Paradise return with the 4th installment of their V/A series..."
+bio: "To celebrate 5 years of releases, Of Paradise return with the 4th installment of their V/A series"
 path: "fresh-juice"
 ---